hofmannedv/cheatsheets/README.md

 I use these in my Linux training courses as an aid and learning material.

+In preparation are cheatsheets for the following tools:

+- Subcommands for the revision control system Git
+- Keyboard shortcuts for the Mozilla Firefox webbrowser
+- Keyboard shortcuts for the Chromium webbrowser
+- Keyboard shortcuts for the Links webbrowser

 ## Availability

 Currently, these cheatsheets are available as single PDF documents in the